dafep/Solidity-Contract-ERC721A/README.md

 # Smart Contract ERC721A

 The Smart Contract ERC721A was written by the NFT Azuki project.
-It's a contract that allows to reduce the cost by about 5 times compared to the ERC721 contract, the contract that I wrote was tested in real condition and the cost of the fees was around 5 to 18 dollars depending on the day and the activity of the block
+It's a contract that allows to reduce the cost by about 5 times compared to the ERC721 contract, the contract that I wrote was tested in real condition and the cost of the fees was around 5 to 18 $ depending on the day and the activity of the block

 The first two files "ERC721A.sol" and "IERC721A.sol" are files that I imported to write my contract and the code I wrote is in the file "dafep.sol"